maximlt/guide_script_to_command_line/minimal_effort/README.md

 Given the above directory structure, just run `pip install -e .` from *parsenote_folder*.

 ### Notes
-- Executing `pip install .` instead of `pip install -e .`  will install *parsenoteeditable* as defined in *setup.py*, so, it's going to be an "empty" install as no package/module/script is defined in *setup.py*. `python -m parsenote someinputfile` will thus fail.
+- Executing `pip install .` instead of `pip install -e .`  will install *parsenote-editable* as defined in *setup.py*, so, it's going to be an "empty" install as no package/module/script is defined in *setup.py*. `python -m parsenote someinputfile` will thus fail.
 - It is actually possible to install a "package" in development mode with a *setup.py* file as simple as `from setuptools import setup; setup()`.
 However, that breaks `conda list`. `pip list` doesn't break but displays the package with the name *UNKNOWN*, to remove the package execute `pip uninstall UNKNOWN` (that is weird).
 - Some more info about [*site-packages*](https://stackoverflow.com/questions/31384639/what-is-pythons-site-packages-directory) from SO.
 - Running `pip install -e .` creates a file *parsenote_editable.egg-link* in *site-packages* ([egg-link doc from setuptools](https://setuptools.readthedocs.io/en/latest/formats.html#egg-links)).
 This file contains the path of the folder where *setup.py* lies (same as in *easy-install.pth*).
 In that folder, a folder *parsenote_editable.egg-info* is created, it contains the project’s metadata ([more info](https://setuptools.readthedocs.io/en/latest/formats.html#eggs-and-their-formats)).
 In our case, it doesn't contain much as our project is really minimal.
 But if we were to change *setup.py*, we'd have to run `pip install -e .` gain to reflect those changes.